XRPLF/xrpl.js/docs/index.md

 quantity | [amount](#amount) | The amount of currency to buy or sell. totalPrice | [amount](#amount) | The total price to be paid for the `quantity` to be bought or sold. expirationTime | date-time string | *Optional* Time after which the offer is no longer active, as an [ISO 8601 date-time](https://en.wikipedia.org/wiki/ISO_8601). fillOrKill | boolean | *Optional* Treat the offer as a [Fill or Kill order](http://en.wikipedia.org/wiki/Fill_or_kill).
-Only attempt to match existing offers in the ledger, and only do so if the entire quantity can be exchanged. immediateOrCancel | boolean | *Optional* Treat the offer as an [Immediate or Cancel order](http://en.wikipedia.org/wiki/Immediate_or_cancel).
-If enabled, the offer will never become a ledger node: it only attempts to match existing offers in the ledger. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. orderToReplace | [sequence](#account-sequence-number) | *Optional* The [account sequence number](#account-sequence-number) of an order to cancel before the new order is created, effectively replacing the old order. passive | boolean | *Optional* If enabled, the offer will not consume offers that exactly match it, and instead becomes an Offer node in the ledger.
+Only attempt to match existing offers in the ledger, and only do so if the entire quantity can be exchanged.
+This cannot be used with `immediateOrCancel`. immediateOrCancel | boolean | *Optional* Treat the offer as an [Immediate or Cancel order](http://en.wikipedia.org/wiki/Immediate_or_cancel).
+If enabled, the offer will never become a ledger node: it only attempts to match existing offers in the ledger.
+This cannot be used with `fillOrKill`. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. orderToReplace | [sequence](#account-sequence-number) | *Optional* The [account sequence number](#account-sequence-number) of an order to cancel before the new order is created, effectively replacing the old order. passive | boolean | *Optional* If enabled, the offer will not consume offers that exactly match it, and instead becomes an Offer node in the ledger.
 It will still consume offers that cross it.

+The following invalid flag combination causes a `ValidationError`: `immediateOrCancel` and `fillOrKill`.
+These fields are mutually exclusive, and cannot both be set at the same time.

 ### Example